 Martin and Deborah Chan climb into a crowded vehicle for another long journey into the jungle.
 The couple from Sydney, Australia, have been married ten years, and this is their third medical mission trip.

-They are volunteers with Global Aid Network (GAiN), a ministry of Campus Crusade for Christ.
+They are volunteers with Global Aid Network (GAiN), a ministry of Cru.
 They are visiting a country in southeast Asia, and the dirt roads are treacherous, rocking them back and forth as they hold on to the seats in front of them.

 As an optometrist, Deborah will conduct eye exams and fit villagers with second-hand eyeglasses.
 Martin is handling the logistics of the trip, which includes almost 50 doctors, dentists, nurses and laypeople from the United States, Australia, Cambodia, China, Korea, Malaysia and Singapore.

 They have come together for one cause—to serve the poor and needy who have not yet heard about Jesus.
 Everyone on the trip is a volunteer, paying his or her own way.

 The convoy of five buses passes by rice fields and homes built on stilts.
 Many homes are constructed this way due to flooding during the wet season and also to provide livestock with shade during the heat of the day.

 Deborah (pictured in yellow) looks out the window and starts giggling.
 “Last year I was under a home doing eye exams when a toddler in the house [above] urinated on me,” she says.
 “Piglets were running around my feet, but we still managed to help hundreds.”